INDEX (click on one of the topics below to jump to that section)

 What are some of the available services for high conflict families?

 Growing unhappiness with the adversarial way that family disputes are processed in the courts, has created a need for the development of interventions and services to either limit conflict, or help parents and children get ‘unstuck’ from high conflict divorce.
-These include mediation, custody evaluations or assessments, supervised access programs, and psychological approaches.
+These include mediation, custody evaluations or assessments, supervised parenting programs, and psychological approaches.

-Mediation, a form of Alternative Dispute Resolution, involves a process where a neutral third party mediator assists the parties with communication and negotiation, to help them to reach a voluntary agreement about issues such as child custody, visitation, support and property division issues.
+A form of Assisted Dispute Resolution, involves a process where a neutral third party mediator assists the parties with communication and negotiation, to help them to reach a voluntary agreement about issues such as child custody, visitation, support and property division issues.
 Mediation is often considered to be an issue-oriented, goal-directed, problem-solving approach, with the main goal of reaching an agreement.
 Mediators help parents resolve disputes by developing a process to balance power, while figuring out the parties’ positions and interests, and coming up with several options for identifying and prioritizing, and then negotiating, differences and alternatives until an agreement is reached (Johnston & Campbell, 1993).

-Supervised Access Program
+Supervised Parenting and Exchange Program

 Psychological approaches for high conflict families